jsummers/imageworsener/readme.txt

    For checkerboard backgrounds, adjust the position of the checkerboard background.

+ -usebkgdlabel
+   If the input file contains a background color label (a PNG bKGD chunk), and you used the -bkgd option, IW has to decide which of those background color to prefer.
+Normally, it prefers the color from the -bkgd option.
+But if you use the -usebkgdlabel option, it will prefer the color from the input file.

  -cc <n>  (-cccolor -ccalpha -ccred -ccgreen -ccblue -ccgray) Posterization. "cc" stands for "color count".
    The maximum number of different values (brightness levels, opacity levels)